bedrocklinux/bedrocklinux-website/markdown/1.0alpha4/configure.md

 	bind = /proc, /sys, /dev, /dev/pts, /dev/shm, /bedrock
 	bind = /bedrock/clients/bedrock, /home, /root, /lib/modules, /tmp, /var/tmp
 	union = /etc: profile, hostname, hosts, passwd, group, shadow, sudoers, resolv.conf

+## {id="udev"} udev

+By default, Bedrock Linux uses mdev rather than udev.
+If you would like to use udev instead, ensure you have udev in a client, then do the following:

+- edit `/etc/init.d/rcS.udev` (in the core) so that the `UDEV_CLIENT` variable indicates which client provides udev.

+- add `sh /etc/init.d/rcS.udev` to `/etc/init.d/rcS.clients`

+The next time you reboot, udev should replace mdev.

+To replace mdev with udev in the current session without rebooting, simply run `{class="rcmd"} sh /etc/init.d/rcS.udev`.

 ## {id="fstab"} fstab